 |Lets look at what makes a tree unsuitable for training as a bonsai.

 I would suggest that the prime factor is the 'natural' size of the leaf.
-The picture to the left shows a horse chesnut tree, the foliage has just opened and is about half the size it will reach when mature.
+The picture to the left shows a Horse Chestnut tree (Aesculus Hippocastanum), the foliage has just opened and is about half the size it will reach when mature.
 No amount of leaf trimming, or ramification will get trees with leaves like this down to an acceptable size for a Bonsai.